This is your website hosted on shared web server. Let’s wait and read the article until its completely loaded 😀

-Migrating PHP Website on Cloudways
+PHP Migration on Cloudways

 Now you are just about to get a new, fast, and highly optimized hosting service.
 I assume that you have already signed up to Cloudways, and you are ready with your first PHP application server.
 If not yet, you can follow the gif below: